 - Saranghae (사랑해): The most common way to say “I love you”, usually used among close friends, family, and couples.

-- Joahae (좋아해): Similar to "johahamnida", but in an informal way.
-Expresses affection, fondness, or admiration.
+- Joahae (좋아해): Similar to “johahamnida”, but in an informal form.
+Expresses affection, care, or admiration.

-- Neoreul Saranghae (너를 사랑해): Emphasize the "you" in the sentence, intensifying the declaration of love.
+- Neoreul Saranghae (너를 사랑해): Emphasizes the “you” in the sentence, intensifying the declaration of love.

-- Naega Neoreul Saranghae (나는 너를 사랑해): Emphasize the "I" in the sentence, taking responsibility for the feeling.
+- Naega Neoreul Saranghae (나는 너를 사랑해): Emphasizes the “I” in the sentence, taking responsibility for the feeling.

-- Bogoshipo (보고싶어): It means "I miss you".
-An indirect way of expressing love and affection.
+- Bogoshipo (보고싶어): Means “I miss you”.
+An indirect way to express love and affection.

 Romantic

-- Saranghae, Jagiya (사랑해, 자기야): "I love you, my love".
-A loving way to address a partner.
+- Saranghae, Jagiya (사랑해, 자기야): “I love you, my love”.
+A loving way to address your partner.

-- Saranghaeyo, Yeobo (사랑해요, 여보): "I love you, dear."
-A affectionate and formal way to address a spouse.
+- Saranghaeyo, Yeobo (사랑해요, 여보): “I love you, dear”.
+A loving and formal way to address your spouse.

 Poetic

-- Geudae-ege Bang-eun Sarang-eun Eopseo (그대에게 방은 사랑은 없어): "For you, love does not exist."
-A poetic phrase that means "you are my one and only love."
+- Geudae-ege Bang-eun Sarang-eun Eopseo (그대에게 방은 사랑은 없어): “For you, love does not exist”.
+A poetic phrase meaning “you are my only love”.

-- Sarang-eun Gaseum-eun Byeol (사랑은 가슴은 별): "Love is a star in the heart."
+- Sarang-eun Gaseum-eun Byeol (사랑은 가슴은 별): “Love is a star in the heart”.
+A poetic phrase that compares love to a shining star.

-We recommend reading: Origin and Meaning of the Korean Finger Heart
+We recommend reading: Origin and Meaning of the Korean Heart

 How to say: I’m in love in Korean?

-In reality, the forms we learn in this article resemble passion, as they usually do not address deep love; some words literally mean the verb "to like."
+In reality, the forms we learned in this article resemble passion, as they generally do not address a deep love; some words literally mean the verb “to like”.

-The literal translation of the sentence is "I am immersed in love".
-It reflects the genuine and deep emotional involvement that passion brings with it.
-Similar to "quedas" in other languages.
+The phrase literally translates as “I am immersed in love”.
+It reflects the genuine and deep emotional involvement that passion brings with it, similar to “falling” in other languages.

-- 너는 내 세상이야 (Neonen nae sesangiya): This sentence means "you are my world."
-It is a way of saying that the loved one is the most important thing in your life.
+- 너는 내 세상이야 (Neonen nae sesangiya): This phrase means “you are my world”.
+It is a way to say that the loved one is the most important thing in your life.

-- 내 마음은 너에게 있다 (Nae maeumeun neoege itda): This sentence means "my heart is with you".
-It is a way of saying that you are always thinking of the loved one and that they are in your thoughts.
+- 내 마음은 너에게 있다 (Nae maeumeun neoege itda): This phrase means “my heart is with you”.
+It is a way to say that you are always thinking of the loved one and that they are in your thoughts.

 Other ways to express love in Korean

-To finish the article, I will quickly leave you a list of words and phrases related to love in Korean.
-I hope you enjoyed this little article, if you liked it share and leave your comments.
+To conclude the article, I will quickly leave a list of words and phrases related to love in Korean.
+I hope you enjoyed this short article; if you did, share it and leave your comments.

-- Neomu Aewohae (너무 아워해): "I miss you so much."
+- Neomu Aewohae (너무 아워해): “I miss you very much”.

-- Saranghae, Saranghae, Saranghae (사랑해, 사랑해, 사랑해): "I love you, I love you, I love you."
-Repeat the phrase to emphasize the intensity of love.
+- Saranghae, Saranghae, Saranghae (사랑해, 사랑해, 사랑해): “I love you, I love you, I love you”.
+Repeats the phrase to emphasize the intensity of love.

 - Nado saranghaeyo (나도 사랑해요): I love you too.